studioml/studio/docs/remote_worker.rst

 ==========================

-This page describes a procedure for setting up a remote worker for studio.
+This page describes a procedure for setting up a remote worker for StudioML.
 Remote workers are listening to the queue; once a worker receives a message from the queue, it starts the experiments

 I. Getting credentials